-- A list of your 15 most impactful and/or foundational publications that are relevant to the proposed research focus or this program in a .PDF document.
+- A list of the PI's 15 most impactful and/or foundational publications that are relevant to the proposed research focus or this program in a .PDF document.
 When selecting, consider those which are foundational papers that support your research program; those that are most cited; and for more recent publications, those in the most high-impact journals or that you predict will elicit the most citations.
-(2-page limit) - NIH biosketch (limited to 5 pages)
+(2-page limit) - A document that details the PI's last five years of research funding (1-page limit) - NIH biosketch (5-page limit)